Duke-CNRI/python-intro/README.md

 # python-intro

-These resources are used in the teaching of the class _Introduction to Python Programming for Experimental Design_ at Duke University for the CNRI program.
+These resources are used in the teaching of the class _Introduction to Python Programming for Experimental Design_ at Duke University for the Cognitive Neuroscience Research Program (CNRI) program.
 Our class was specifically designed around teaching and using `Python` to build behavioral experiments in `PsychoPy`.

 ### Table of contents